-- incorporating up to 20% deaf children into every school we build in Africa and to teach the other 80% of the student's sign language, in order to get 100% communication between the deaf and the hearing children. - teaching HONESTY AND INTEGRITY as a formal subject in all our schools as a tool to fight poverty and corruption and expect to be one of the leading schools in academic standards in all the countries where we are established. - developing a reading culture in children by publishing a children magazine "BINGWA" for free distribution of 10 copies to each schools every term. - building and running the following types of educational institutions in Africa:

-Nursery schools Primary schools Secondary schools Vocational Schools Universities
+- Incorporating up to 20% deaf children into every school we build in Africa and to teach the other 80% of the student's sign language, in order to get 100% communication between the deaf and the hearing children. - Teaching HONESTY AND INTEGRITY as a formal subject in all our schools as a tool to fight poverty and corruption and expect to be one of the leading schools in academic standards in all the countries where we are established. - Developing a reading culture in children by publishing a children magazine "BINGWA" for free distribution of 10 copies to each schools every term. - Building and running the following types of educational institutions in Africa: - Nursery schools - Primary schools - Secondary schools - Vocational Schools - Universities - Enabling deprived children, their families and their communities to meet their basic needs and to increase their ability to participate in and benefit from their societies - Promoting the rights and interests of the world's children. - Being the best children's organization in communication between children and their sponsors. - Letting the monies given from sponsors to children go only to children related work and not to administration of Child Africa in general.

-- enabling deprived children, their families and their communities to meet their basic needs and to increase their ability to participate in and benefit from their societies - o promoting the rights and interests of the world's children. - being the best children's organization in communication between children and their sponsors. - letting the monies given from sponsors to children go only to children related work and not to administration of Child Africa in general. - covering all administrative costs from other sources than what is given from sponsors to children. - trying to find the children that need help the most. - apart from top management, we will only use local workers for our projects in each country. - o building and running our own schools in the countries we work. - working together with the government in each country we are in. - o following up our children and give them special training after school. - $\circ\;$ teaching our children how to be self-sufficient in their life. - o trying to maximize the effect of our help programs.
+- Covering all administrative costs from other sources than what is given from sponsors to children. - Trying to find the children that need help the most. - Apart from top management, we will only use local workers for our projects in each country. - Building and running our own schools in the countries we work. - Working together with the government in each country we are in. - Following up our children and give them special training after school. - Teaching our children how to be self-sufficient in their life. - Trying to maximize the effect of our help programs.